fhircast/sandbox.js/README.md

 Whether deploying locally or in the cloud, environment variable settings may be needed.

 ## Environment variables
-Environment variables can be used to control the mode of operation , default endpoints and appearance of the instance.
+Environment variables can be used to control the mode of operation, default endpoints and appearance of the instance.
 If no environment variables are set, the instance will run as a combined hub and client.

 + **MODE**: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
 Default is 'hub'.
 + **PORT**: Specifies the listening port.
 Default is 8000.